Carpenter - Federal Salaries of 2020

-Carpenter was the 214th most popular job in the U.S. Government in 2018, with 621 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Carpenter was the 208th most popular job in the U.S. Government in 2020, with 663 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

 Government Carpentry jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Carpentry job is FWS-7, and the highest paygrade that can be attained within this job series is FWS-9.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.